“It was a lovely break from my caring responsibilities. I came away feeling rejuvenated as I was so tired before the session.”

 “Paying more attention to the present moment – to your own thoughts and feelings, and to the world around you – can improve your mental wellbeing” (NHS – Mindfulness)

-There is no one way to practice mindfulness, because it is a way of paying closer attention to how you are in each moment, without judgement.
-Common ways of practicing mindfulness include focusing on your breathing, scanning your body and noticing how it feels, or using mantras and counting.
+There is no one way to practise mindfulness, because it is a way of paying closer attention to how you are in each moment, without judgement.
+Common ways of practising mindfulness include focusing on your breathing, scanning your body and noticing how it feels, or using mantras and counting.

 Does mindfulness really make a difference?